 Car accidents involving cell phones can be difficult.
 Most of the times, multiple parties may be held responsible for the victims injuries.
 If the driver who caused the accident was attending to a work-related call, the driver’s employer may also be held responsible.
 Our office has handled many of such cases and can help you identify the parties to include in your suit.

-If you have a car accident claim in Georgia and its environs, feel free to contact our car accident attorneys and schedule an appointment.
+If you have a car accident claim in Georgia, feel free to contact our attorneys and schedule an appointment.